Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

 This discussion suggests that the event study approach is more credible when a narrow window is used for both the dependent and independent variable.
 Both 30-minute and 1-day windows are good choices as relative exogeneity is more likely to hold.
-If longer windows (e.g., one-month window) are used, as is the case for Blue Chip forecasts, then relative exogeneity is less likely to hold and the researcher should make more effort to appropriately control for omitted variables and reverse causality.
+This was also informally discussed on p.
+1289 in \citet{nakamura/steinsson:2018}.
+If longer windows (e.g., one-month windows) are used to form the outcome variable, as is the case for Blue Chip forecasts, then relative exogeneity is less likely to hold and the researcher should make more effort to appropriately control for omitted variables and simultaneity.
 For example, orthogonalizing surprises rather than using the original surprises as suggested by \citet{bauer/swanson:2021} could provide a solution in these contexts.